salakrzy/DTSU666_CHINT_to_HUAWEI_translator/README.md

 # DTSU666_CHINT_to_HUAWEI_translator
 This project uses ESP32 to translate MODBUS messages of CHINT's DTSU666 Energy Meter into HUAWEI DTSU666H format.
-This project translates the DTSU666 CHINT Power Meter registers addreses to Huawei DTSU666H Power Meter addreses
+This project translates the DTSU666 CHINT Power Meter registers addreses to Huawei DTSU666H Power Meter addreses.

+All data received from CHINT counter could be send to MQTT Broker.

-Project base on the eMODBUS librrary  https://emodbus.github.io/
+Project base on the eMODBUS librrary  https://github.com/eModbus/eModbus

 Information on how to prepare enviroment , compile and flash ESP32 modules can be found at https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html#